-“We’re enjoying a better quality of life”.
-It’s no secret that the cost of living is rising across most of the world’s advanced economies—that is, shelter and food are costing more, and incomes are falling when compared to real inflation.
+“We’re enjoying a better quality of life.”
+It’s no secret that the cost of living is rising across most of the world’s advanced economies—that is, homestead and food and utilities are costing more, taxes are rising, and incomes are falling when compared to real inflation.
 Retired folks on fixed incomes are particularly affected by this process.
-People are moving to places like Mexico where their fixed incomes stretch further because they are not paying as much for the basic necessities of shelter and food and their incomes are not being hit by rising taxation that they cannot avoid, for example, rising property taxes.
+People are moving to places like Mexico where their fixed incomes stretch further because they are not paying as much for the basic necessities and their incomes are not being hit by rising taxation that they cannot avoid, especially rising property taxes.

-“We enjoy a fantastic climate”.
+“We enjoy a fantastic climate.”
 In terms of climate, Mexico is a land of three lands.
-If you enjoy a year-round temperate climate, the central highland areas are ideal; if you need to be where it’s warmer/hot beside the ocean, there’s plenty of choice— and unlike the U.S., seaside property is still affordable here.
+If you enjoy a year-round temperate climate, the central highland areas are ideal; if you need to be where it’s warmer/hot beside the ocean, there’s plenty of choice— and unlike the US, coastal property can be afforded by those selling their home and moving to live beside the ocean.
 If you prefer cooler temperatures year-round, Mexico’s highland mountain towns could suit you.
-Whether they come for the winter, or stay all year, expats are able to find a climate to suit their clothes in Mexico.
+Whether they come for the winter, or stay all year, foreign residents are able to find a climate to suit their clothes in Mexico.

-“We can afford healthcare in Mexico”.
+“We can afford healthcare in Mexico.”
 Routine medical care, specialist services, and medications cost less in Mexico, and you don’t have to compromise on the quality of healthcare you receive.
-Long-term healthcare in residential homes is emerging as the next boom-industry here in Mexico, and it’s not surprising as monthly cost for residential care in Mexico costs between US$500-US$1,500 in comparison to the U.S., where the monthly costs run between US$5,000 and US$6,500.
+Long-term healthcare in residential homes is emerging as the next boom-industry here, and it’s not surprising as monthly cost for residential care in Mexico costs between US$500-US$1,500 in comparison to the US, where the monthly costs run between US$5,000 and US$6,500.
 As the limitations of the US medical care system reveal themselves, people are looking abroad for the treatments and care they need—and Mexico’s geographical closeness is as attractive as the affordability.
 See our healthcare section for more details and the latest articles.

-“We feel safe in Mexico”.
-In a previous article, we wrote: “If what you’re seeing about Mexico on your TV screen scares and keeps you away now, your perceptions have been hijacked before you allowed yourself an opportunity to better understand these lands, and see what others here see: a country in transition, a country which is, by and large, less violent than those places where stones are so readily thrown from glass houses.”
-Despite the near-constant anti-Mexico news flow, expats living here report that they feel safe and settled in Mexico.
-The drug cartels are not targeting expats or tourists.
-Persons who are not involved in the drug trade have a very small chance of being affected by it.
+“We feel safe in Mexico.”
+In a related article about finding your niche in Mexico, we wrote: “If what you’re seeing about Mexico on your TV screen scares and keeps you away now, your perceptions have been hijacked before you allowed yourself an opportunity to better understand these lands, and see what others here see: a country in transition, a country which is, by and large, less violent than those places where stones are so readily thrown from glass houses.”
+Despite the near-constant anti-Mexico news flow, foreign residents living here report that they feel safe and settled in Mexico.
+The drug cartels are not targeting foreign residents or tourists.
+People who are not involved in the drug trade have a very small chance of being affected by it.